gradle/gradle/design-docs/dependency-management.md

 * Rename and garbage collect internal types.
 * Maybe don't use the new publication stuff until project dependencies are resolved to a component within the project, or until the engine understands multiple
   IDs for conflict resolution.

+## Story: Model self resolving dependencies as component instances

+Expose self-resolving dependencies as component instances in the resolution result.
+This will make these dependencies visible via the dependency reports.

+- Merge the special case resolution algorithm for self-resolving dependencies into the general purpose resolution algorithm.
+- Introduce a new type of component identifier to represent a file-only component.
+- Update dependency reporting to understand this kind of component identifier.
+- Change the IDE dependency extraction so that it uses the resolution result to extract local file dependencies, rather than using the input `Dependency` set.

+### Test coverage

+- Ensure that the int test coverage for the dependency report, dependency insight report and HTML dependency report all verify that the report can be used with a mix of project, external and file dependencies.
+- Verify that when a local component is replaced by an external component (via conflict resolution or dependency substitution) then none of the files from the local component are included in the result.
+For example, when a local component includes some file dependency declarations.

 ## Story: User guide describes the dependency management problem in terms of components